|Date:||1700s : 1915||Type:||Homestead|

 33°50'52.21" S 18°50'11.95" E

-Near Klapmuts is the farm of Elsenburg, named after Samuel Elsevier, second-in-command to Governor Simon van der Stel.
-However, Secunde Elsevier was one of the officials banished to Holland along with Willem Adriaan van der Stel.
+Near Klapmuts is the farm of Elsenburg, named after Samuel Elsevier, second-in-command to Governor Simon van der Stel (Wikipedia).
+However, Secunde Elsevier was one of the officials banished to the Netherlands along with Willem Adriaan van der Stel (Wikipedia).
 During the 10 years Elsevier had spent at Elsenburg, he built a simple house, where his son continued to live until his death in 1709.